alexahijado/SpaceInvaders/README.md

 ## Milestone 8: start with ammo at half, ammo decreases with every shot and for each enemy killed increase ammo ✅

 ## Milestone 9: add player lives ✅

+## Milestone 10: after 50 enemies killed a final boss

+## Milestone 11: add final points to the game over screen

+## Milestone 12: after the final boss, new level with faster enemies and different color laser